 I focus on building structures that are not only can be used by both children and adults, but are excellent value for the money and built to last.
 The right craftsmanship, building techniques and materials make all the difference in whether your wood tree house will last 5, 10 or 15 years.

 That is one of the reasons why I do all the work myself, so I can control the quality of construction and you don't have to deal with crews of workmen you have never met.
 My clients also hate having construction start and stop and stretch out for weeks, so I build for one homeowner at a time and stay on your project until it is done - usually completing most projects in one to two weeks.

-I love creating a different design for each client which reflects the unique look and feel of your home and garden and makes a great place to play.
+I love creating a different design for each client which reflects the unique look and feel of your home and garden and makes a great place to play that goes beyond the traditional prefab playhouse or ordinary swing set you can buy online or at a Big Box store.
 Tree houses aren't just for kids anymore -- when your child outgrows it, it can be transformed into a place to retreat to with a book and a glass of wine or take a private nap in a hammock.